 I also have a Raspberry Pi 3b+ running Raspbian linux.
 It’s running an octopi server and I am able to control my Ender 3 3d printer using it.

-My laptop is a convertible and runs Solus Linux as well as Windows 10.
+My laptop is a convertible and runs Ubuntu Cinnamon as well as Windows 10.
 It’s a Lenovo Yoga 730.
 It has an i5-8265U processor, 12GB ram, and I replaced the nvme card it had with a 1TB nvme.

 My desktop is a gaming computer I built myself that runs Windows 10 and Arch Linux.
-It has an i5-6500, 16GB ram, a GTX1060 6GB video card, a 1TB Samsung 860 EVO SSD, a 1TB pcie nvme card, and a 1TB Western Digital Caviar Blue mechanical hard drive.
+It has an Ryzen 5 3600, 32GB ram, a GTX1060 6GB video card, a 1TB Samsung 860 EVO SSD, a 1TB pcie nvme card, and a 1TB Western Digital Caviar Blue mechanical hard drive.

 My whole setup cost less than $2,000 new and does everything I want.